 Dynamically, the Q4 e-tron Sportback rides on production-empathetic MacPherson struts up front and multi-link suspension in the rear, all modulated with steel springs and adaptive shocks.

 With MEB production resuming after COVID-19-related delays, the small Audi EV crossover could hit the US market by the end of the year.

 Pricing in the US is expected to be around US$45,000, which – even given the instability around exchange rates at the moment – should see the Q4 E-Tron lob here under the magic $100,000 mark.

-We’ve reached out to Audi Australia for a response, but we’d bet that the Q4 E-Tron is firmly on the company’s wishlist, given the Australian car buyer’s undying love of all things SUV.
+Expect the Q4 E-Tron to wing its way down under, given the Australian car buyer’s undying love of all things SUV.

 As well, there is positive energy (hah!) around EVs from premium carmakers like Audi.
 “Without a doubt, there is an appetite for electric cars, and you hear people talk at that premium end especially, about looking forward to one of their next cars being an electric car,” Audi Australia’s product pricing and planning director Shawn Ticehurst told us earlier this year.

 “It’s the conversations you hear at barbeques and parties; the minute someone knows you’re a ‘car guy’, they’ll say ‘I’m really keen for my next car to be electric’.
 It’s in people’s mindsets now, where perhaps it wasn’t even two years ago.
 They are fascinated by it.”